MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_widget.txt

   # make interactive widget
   clustergrammer_widget(network=net.widget())

 Loading new data into ``net`` clears out the old data, which allows ``net`` to be easily reused within the same notebook.
 The ``net`` object can also be used to filter and normalize your data before visualizing (note that filtering and normalization are permanent and irreversible).
-The example below performs Z-score normalization on the columns and filters to keep the top 200 rows based on their absolute value sum:
+The example below performs Z-score normalization on the columns, and filters to keep the top 200 rows based on their absolute value sum:
 ::

   # Z-score normalize columns